geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-07/meeting-transcript.md

 ### Highlights

-- **[Company Update](#geohot-000007)**: Tiny Box Green postponed due to evolving tariff situation in the U.S., impacting profitability; options include waiting for tariffs to change or moving production to Hong Kong for free trade benefits.
+- **[Company Update](#geohot-000007)**: TinyBox Green postponed due to evolving tariff situation in the U.S., impacting profitability; options include waiting for tariffs to change or moving production to Hong Kong for free trade benefits.
 - **[Fast Python Project](#geohot-000157)**: Discussion on improving Python code generation (PR 9737) with $3,000 in bounties available, aiming for 4x to 8x speedup by optimizing UPats and reducing function calls.
 - **[Softmax Project](#geohot-000353)**: Geohot plans to create a branch for single kernel Softmax by the end of the week, targeting completion in two weeks with scheduler and codegen enhancements.
 - **[MLPerf Submission Preparation](#chenyu-000503)**: Planning BERT submission by May 2nd, testing on TinyBox Green, TinyBox Red, and 8xMI300x machine; optimizations include reducing setup time from 24 to 18 minutes.